Aurora (province): Administrative divisions

 Aurora is politically subdivided into 8 municipalities, all encompassed by a lone legislative district.

+Dilasag and Casiguran form the northern part of the province, while Dinalungan, Dipaculao, Maria Aurora, and Baler (the capital) make up the central portion.
+The southern half of the province consists of San Luis and Dingalan.

 Barangays

 The 8 municipalities of the province comprise a total of 151 barangays, with Suclayin in Baler as the most populous in 2010, and Dibalo in San Luis as the least.

 Demographics

 The population of Aurora in the 2020 census was 235,750 people, with a density of sigfig 235,750/3,147.32.